OctopusDeploy/blog/blog/2021-06/rfc-ecs-milestone1/index.md

 ### Why use targets?

 Central to all of these features is the idea that deployments will progress through a series of [environments](https://octopus.com/docs/infrastructure/environments), with the canonical environment set including the development, test, and production environments.
-ECS has no concept of environments though, and so to enable [repeatable deployments](https://octopus.com/blog/ten-pillars-of-pragmatic-deployments#repeatable-deployments) we must model the new step and target to facilitate environmental progression, taking into account factors like environment specific configuration.
+ECS has no concept of environments though, and so to enable [repeatable deployments](https://octopus.com/blog/ten-pillars-of-pragmatic-deployments#repeatable-deployments) we must model the new step and target to facilitate environmental progression, taking into account factors like [environment scoped variables](https://octopus.com/docs/projects/variables#scoping-variables) and the [ability to update a release snapshot](https://octopus.com/docs/octopus-rest-api/examples/releases/update-release-variable-snapshot).

 By capturing the details of an ECS cluster as a [target](https://octopus.com/docs/infrastructure/deployment-targets), which is scoped to an environment and exposed by a [role](https://octopus.com/docs/infrastructure/deployment-targets#target-roles), the specific details of where a deployment will take place is lifted out of the steps.
 A step simply defines the target role it deploys to, and Octopus will ensure that the deployment takes place on the correctly scoped target for the current environment.